matrix-org/matrix-spec-proposals/proposals/2454-ui-interactive-auth-for-sso.md

 At the protocol level, this means adding support for SSO to the [user-interactive authentication API](https://matrix.org/docs/spec/client_server/r0.6.0#user-interactive-authentication-api).

-In theory, once SSO is added as a possible flow for authentication any clients that already implement the [fallback process for unknown authentication types](https://matrix.org/docs/spec/client_server/r0.6.0#fallback) will work fine without modification.
+In theory, once SSO is added as a possible flow for authentication, any clients that already implement the [fallback process for unknown authentication types](https://matrix.org/docs/spec/client_server/r0.6.0#fallback) will work fine without modification.
 It is unknown whether this is widely supported among clients.